divakar1983b/HousePricing/README.md

-# BIKE SHARING MODEL - "BOOM BIKES"
+# HousePricingModel - "Surprise Housing"
-> BoomBikes aspires to understand the demand for shared bikes among the people.
+> Surprise Housing a US Based company plans to enter Australian market.
-> The company wants to know:
+> The company uses Data Analytics to buy House at low rates and later sell at higher rates.
-> Which variables are significant in predicting the demand for shared bikes.
+>
-> How well those variables describe the bike demands
+>
-> Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market > based on some factors.
+>

 *![Book logo](/BSS.jpg)